phretaddin/schemapack/README.md

 * There's no validation so there's potential to have silent errors when accidentally sending the wrong message.

 ##### Why I didn't just use an existing schema packing library:
-* *Too complicated:* I didn't want to have to learn a schema language and reformat all of my objects to match it.
+* *Too complicated:* I didn't want to have to learn a schema language and format a schema for every object.
 * *Too slow:* I benchmarked a couple of other popular libraries and they were often 10x slower than using the native `JSON.stringify` and `JSON.parse`.
-This library is faster than even those native methods.
+This library is often faster than even those optimized methods.
-* *Too large:* I didn't want to use a behemoth library with tens of thousands of lines of code and tons of dependencies for something so simple.
-This library is less than 400 lines of code.
+* *Too large:* I didn't want to use a behemoth library with tens of thousands of lines of code and many dependencies for something so simple.
+This library is less than 400 lines of code with no dependencies.
 * *Too much overhead:* Some of the other libraries that allow you to specify a schema still waste a lot of bytes on padding/keys/etc. I desgined this library to not waste a single byte on anything that isn't your data.

-## Benefits

-* *Easy:* Don't have to learn a schema language.
-It's just JSON that matches your object format.
-To make a schema, just copy and paste the object you were going to send and replace its values with the types they represent.
-Done.
-* *Speed:* The fastest JavaScript object encoder/decoder available.
-Even beats native `JSON.stringify` and `JSON.parse` for many objects.
-* *Small:* Just 300 lines of code and no dependencies.
-* *Simple:* Just import the library, build a JSON schema, and call encode/decode.
-* *No overhead:* When an object is encoded, the resulting buffer consists solely of compact data.
-Keys, delimiters, etc. are all stripped out and only recreated on the receiving end.
-* *Validation:* If the schema is invalid, an error will be thrown.
-Likewise, if the object to encode/decode does not match the size of the schema, the program will crash.
-Useful for ensuring all messages match their format.
-* *Bandwidth Efficiency:* The amount of bytes sent over the wire is often 10x or more less than the JSON alternative, due to removing keys and delimiters along with using compact data types.

 ## Installation